Suicide of Rehtaeh Parsons: Milton–Pepler inquiry

-The report traced Parson's history through the school system.
+The report traced Parsons' history through the school system.
 She was transferred from Cole Harbour District High School, to Dartmouth High School, to Prince Andrew High School to Citadel High School.
 It recommended that the Halifax Regional School Board clarify the transfer approval process between schools, in order to stamp out any inconsistencies between policy and practices.
 School boards need to share more information when kids transfer schools, as Parsons did to escape harassment.
 "The school to which Rehtaeh transferred received no information about these events and did not get to know Rehtaeh well," the report noted.

 Segal inquiry

 The Parsons case also prompted an external inquiry into the conduct of the Crown Prosecutor's office.
 This inquiry, which was requested by the Dexter government in August 2013 and released on October 8, 2015, during the government of Stephen McNeil, was performed by Murray Segal, a former chief prosecutor in Ontario.
 The report was delayed until legal proceedings involving two men charged with child pornography offences in the case concluded.
 Segal made 17 recommendations, and found the system "failed" on just about every level; a series of improvements to policies, procedures and actions relating to cyberbullying, sexual violence, investigations and prosecutions was contained in the report, but significantly Segal wrote that it was reasonable of the Crown Prosecutor's office to conclude there was no realistic prospect that sexual assault charges would result in conviction, and thus "the decision not to lay charges of sexual assault was understandable."

 Significantly, the Segal report found that school board officials prevented a police investigator from talking to students at Parsons’ school.
 The police investigator "made an attempt to attend at the school to interview as many students as possible about the photo...
 This attempt was apparently thwarted by school authorities."
 Segal found that it was "important that either police or school authorities" speak to the students.
 Segal continued: "Some work has also been done to clarify how schools and police interact, (but) we were informed that there is a lot of mystique around police investigations from the schools’ perspective: school authorities are loath to act when they are aware of an active criminal investigation, because they do not want to influence the evidence or prejudice the investigation."
 Education Minister Karen Casey said one week after the report's release that "each of the province’s school boards has its own protocol when it comes to dealing with police investigations on school property."